Asifnm313/Python-Project/README.md

-# ABC Company Employee Data Analysis Project
+# ABC COMPANY EMPLOYEE DATA ANALYSIS PROJECT

 ## Overview
 This project involves analyzing a dataset from ABC company consisting of **458 rows** and **9 columns**.
 The goal is to preprocess the dataset, conduct insightful analysis, and present the findings graphically to understand employee distribution, salary trends, and correlations.